top of page

 The verb 'offend' has its etymological origins in the Latin word 'offendere,' which means 'to strike against' or 'to stumble upon.'
 It is formed from 'ob,' meaning 'against,' and 'fendere,' meaning 'to strike' or 'to hit.'
 Therefore, the etymology of 'offend' conveys the idea of striking against someone's sensibilities or causing them to stumble emotionally.
 When one offends, they act or speak in a manner that is disrespectful, insulting, or inappropriate, leading to displeasure, resentment, or hurt in others.
 This term reflects its Latin roots in the concept of collision or striking, emphasizing the impact of one's words or actions on the feelings and sensibilities of others.

-Quiz: Find the meaning of the verb offend:
+Find the correct meaning of the verb offend:

 Try Again!